gsoft-inc/dynamite/README.md

 ### Dynamite's own registration module

-The class `AutofacDynamiteRegistrationModule` holds all the interface-to-implementation configuration for the various utilities found in the toolkit.
+The class `AutofacDynamiteRegistrationModule` holds all the interface-to-implementation configuration for the various utilities found in the Dynamite C# toolkit.

-See the [Dynamite registration code here](https://github.com/GSoft-SharePoint/Dynamite/blob/feature/readme_quick_start/Source/GSoft.Dynamite/ServiceLocator/AutofacDynamiteRegistrationModule.cs#L65) to take a look for yourself at the extent of available services and helpers.
+See the [Dynamite registration code in `AutofacDynamiteRegistrationModule.cs` here](https://github.com/GSoft-SharePoint/Dynamite/blob/feature/readme_quick_start/Source/GSoft.Dynamite/ServiceLocator/AutofacDynamiteRegistrationModule.cs#L65) to take a look for yourself at the extent of available services and helpers.

 This module of utilities is loaded in first position every time you initialize a `SharePointServiceLocator`.